Skip to content

 THE KOLMOGOROV CONTINUITY CRITERIA

-Let XX be a process on Rd\mathbb{R}^d with values in a complete metric space (S,ρ)(S, \, \rho) such that
+Let X:R+dSX : \mathbb{R}^d_+ \to S be a process on Rd\mathbb{R}^d with values in a complete metric space (S,ρ)(S, \, \rho) such that

 E{ρ(Xs,Xt)}acstd+b,s,tRd,\begin{equation*}\mathbb{E} \left\{ \rho \left(X_s, X_t\right) \right\}^a \leq c|s-t|^{d+b}, \quad s, t \in \mathbb{R}^d,\end{equation*}

 for some constants a,b>0a, b > 0.
-Then there exists a modification X~\tilde{X} of XX that is locally Hölder continuous of order pp, for every p(0,ba)p \in(0, \frac{b}{a}), i.e. process X~ ⁣:[0,) × Ω\tilde{X} \colon [0, \infty)~\times~\Omega such that X~\tilde{X} is locally Hölder continuous and
+Then there exists a modification X~\tilde{X} of XX that is locally Hölder continuous of order pp, for every p(0,ba)p \in(0, \frac{b}{a}).

-The Kolmogorov continuity criteria is a simple moment condition that ensures the existence of a Hölder-continuous version of a given process in a complete metric space.
-It has many applications in Probability Theory.
-For example, one can show the Brownian Motion is almost surely locally Hölder continuous of order pp, for every p(0,12)p \in(0, \frac{1}{2})
+The Kolmogorov continuity criterion is a simple moment condition that ensures the existence of a Hölder-continuous version of a given process in a complete metric space.
+It has many applications in probability theory.
+For example, one can show that Brownian motion is almost surely locally Hölder continuous of order pp, for every p(0,12)p \in(0, \frac{1}{2}).

 The fundamental motivation for Kolmogorov's continuity criterion is to provide a practical way to prove that random processes have continuous sample paths.